 - to measure or understand the effectiveness and relevance of advertising on the site

 There are CCTV cameras in areas where staff may meet customers, being the ground floor, first floor office and second floor office.
-The purpose of the CCTV, which is recorded, is for the security and safety of the staff and customers and for the security of the premises.
-CCTV and recordings may be used on occasion for staff training
+The purpose of the CCTV, which is recorded, is for the security and safety of the staff and customers and for the security of the premises and to monitor the activities of contractors working on site.
+CCTV and recordings, including telephone conversations, may be used on occasion for staff training.

 Lawful Basis Of Processing